mindlessroman/azure-pipelines-tasks-terraform/overview.md

 ## Secure Variable Secrets

-There are three methods to provide secrets within the vars provided to terraform commands.
-First, if providing individual `-var` options to the command line, the secret pipeline variables can be used.
-Use the Command Options field to input your secret vars as `-var 'secret=$(mySecretPipelineVar)`.
-Secondly, a var file secured in Secure Files Library of Azure DevOps pipeline can be specified via drop-down menu.
-Storing sensitive var files in the Secure Files Library not only provides encryption at rest, it also allows the files to have different access control applied than that of the Source Repository and Build/Release Pipelines.
+There are multiple methods to provide secrets within the vars provided to terraform commands.
+The `commandOptions` input can be used to specify individual `-var` inputs.
+When using this approach pipeline variables can be used as `-var secret=$(mySecretPipelineVar)`.
+Additionally, either a terraform variables file or a env file secured in Secure Files Library of Azure DevOps pipeline can be specified.
+Storing sensitive var and env files in the Secure Files Library not only provides encryption at rest, it also allows the files to have different access control applied than that of the Source Repository and Build/Release Pipelines.

 ```yaml
 - task: TerraformCLI@0